A Jordan-Chevalley decomposition beyond algebraic groups: -groups and -groups

-\begin{lem} Let $G$ be an abelian definable group.
-Then $G$ is a $0$-group if and only if $G$ is definably connected and it is the definable subgroup generated by its torsion elements. \end{lem}
+\begin{enumerate} \item Suppose $p$ is a prime number.
+Then $G$ is a $p$-group if and only if $G^0$ is a $0$-group and $G/G^0$ is a finite $p$-group.
+In particular, if $G$ is definably connected, $G$ is a $p$-group if and only if $G$ is a $0$-group. \item Suppose $G$ is abelian.
+Then $G$ is a $0$-group if and only if $G$ is definably connected and it is the definable subgroup generated by its torsion elements. \end{enumerate} \end{theo}

-\begin{proof} If $G$ is a $0$-group, then $G$ is abelian and definably connected by \Cref{fact:str}.
-Suppose $H$ is the definable subgroup generated by the torsion elements of $G$.
-Then $G/H$ is torsion-free and $E(G/H) = \pm 1$ by \Cref{fact:str}.
-Since $G$ is a $0$-group, it must be $G = H$.

-Conversely, suppose $G$ is definably connected and equal to the definable subgroup generated by its torsion elements.
-We need to show that $E(G/H) = 0$, for any proper definable subgroup.
-If not, $E(G/H) = \pm 1$ by \Cref{fact:tricotomy}, $G/H$ is torsion-free and $H$ contains the torsion of $G$, in contradiction with the minimality of $G$.
-So $G$ is a $0$-group. \end{proof}

-\begin{lem} Let $G$ be an abelian definably connected group and $S < G$ a definable subgroup.
-Then $S$ is the $0$-Sylow of $G$ if and only if $S$ is the definable subgroup generated by the torsion of $G$. \end{lem}

-\begin{proof} Suppose $S$ is the $0$-Sylow of $G$.
-Since $G$ is definably connected, the group $G/S$ is definably connected too.
-Moreover, $|E(G/S)| = 1$ by \Cref{fact:str}(5) and \Cref{fact:tricotomy}.
-Hence $G/S$ is torsion-free by \Cref{fact:str}(1), and $S$ contains the torsion of $G$.
-Suppose, by way of contradiction, $H$ is a proper definable subgroup of $S$ containing the torsion of $G$.
-Then $G/H$ is torsion-free and $E(G/H) = \pm 1$.
-By \Cref{fact:str}(5), any $0$-Sylow of $H$ is a $0$-Sylow of $G$, contradiction.

-Conversely, let $H$ be the definable subgroup generated by the torsion of $G$.
-Since $G/H$ is torsion-free, $|E(G/H)| = 1$.
-This means that the $0$-Sylow $S'$ of $H$ is the $0$-Sylow of $G$ too, because